How to Create Test Data in Salesforce Using Smock-it?

 Unlike other tools that create Salesforce test data only to end up failing in production, Smock-It generates GDPR and CCPA-compliant test data that matches unique business requirements.

-Before we explore how Smock-It creates test data for Salesforce, let’s discuss Salesforce test data generation challenges that most teams face ( and that you might be facing!).
+Before we explore how to create Salesforce test data using Smock-it, let’s discuss the data generation challenges that most teams face (and that you might be facing!).

 Slow and Time-consuming: Creating meaningful test data manually requires days of preparation, which slows down actual testing and extends project timelines.

-Accuracy and Reliability: Inconsistent and randomly generated test data leads to unreliable test results and failures in production.
-For example, generated test data doesn’t account for complex field dependencies like hierarchical account relationships or territory management rules and hence incomplete test coverage.
+Accuracy and Reliability: Inconsistent or randomly generated test data lead to unreliable test results and frequent failures.
+For instance, when test data doesn’t account for complex field dependencies, such as hierarchical account relationships or territory management rules, it results in gaps in test coverage and missed edge cases.

 Privacy and Compliance Risks Using customer data for testing introduces compliance risks under GDPR and CCPA.